chineduCoded/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - Display the contents list of your current directory.
 2-bring_me_home - Write a scrpt that changes the working directory to user's home directory.
 You are not allow to use any shell variable
+3-listfiles - Display current directory contents in  a long format.